-Deployment – As of October 2018, there are 41 deployed Aegis BMD combatants (5 cruisers [CGs] and 36 destroyers [DDGs]) in the U.S. Navy.
-Of the 41 ships, 21 are assigned to the Pacific Fleet and 19 to the Atlantic Fleet.
+Deployment – As of November 2020, there are 44 deployed Aegis BMD combatants (5 cruisers [CGs] and 39 destroyers [DDGs]) in the U.S. Navy.
 In response to the increasing demand for Aegis BMD capability from the Combatant Commanders, the MDA and Navy are working together to increase the number of Aegis BMD capable ships.
 Such efforts consist of upgrading Aegis DDGs to the BMD capability, incorporating Aegis BMD into the Aegis Modernization Program, and new construction of Aegis BMD DDGs.
 As mandated by the EPAA, Aegis BMD vessels have been deployed to Europe, the Mediterranean, and the Persian Gulf since 2011.[ii]

 |CG-70||Lake Erie||4.0||2nd||San Diego, CA|

 |DDG-59||Russell||3.6||1st||San Diego, CA|

 |DDG-86||Shoup||5.1 (Baseline 9)||4th||San Diego CA|

 |DDG-53||John Paul Jones||5.1 (Baseline 9)||4th||Pearl Harbor, HI|